adapap/OWScript/README.md

 ## Imports
 OWScript allows bigger scripts and scripts that use common funcitonality to be broken up into modules and imported into a base file.
 All the "imported" files are directly copied into the base script to be transpiled to workshop code.

-To use this experimental feature, add the `--enable-imports` flag to the command and it will search your script for imports.
-This is recursive and allows for importing modules within modules.
-The modules you're importing **must** have the `.owpy` file ending to be properly imported or it will not be able to find the the module.

-You can import a file by using the `#import 'filename'`
+You can import a file by using the `#import 'filepath'`.
+If the file is in a folder, put the relative path to the file as shown in the examples below:

-### Example
-File: `lib/functions.owpy`
+**Imported File** `lib/functions.owpy`
 ```
 %CreateEffect(pos, type, color)
     Create Effect